IDCN/talent-management-platform/README.md

 --------------------------------------------------------------------------------

-IDCN Talent Management Platform is a collection of R scripts that wrangle and visualize an IDCN chapter's local membership database.
+IDCN Talent Management Platform is a collection of R scripts that wrangle and visualize an IDCN chapter's membership database.

 <h3>Contents</h3>